-The simulation tool used to evaluate the proposal is an extension of the network simulator (NS) for MPLS networks called MPLS network simulator (MNS)12.
-The objective of the simulation is to validate the formula and to evaluate the behavior of TCP sources in MPLS-based networks comparing the proposed mechanism with the one proposed previously by Haskin^{6} .
+The simulation tool used to evaluate the proposal is an extension of the network simulator (NS) for MPLS networks called MPLS network simulator (MNS) [12], [13].
+The objective of the simulation is to validate the formula and to compare the behavior of the proposed mechanism with previous MPLS protection mechnism [6].